DigiBP/25DIGIBP1/README.md

 ## Description of the To-Be Process

 The future-state workflow is orchestrated end-to-end by a **Camunda 7** BPMN engine.
-A new case begins when a stakeholder submits feedback via a **JotForm** embedded on the SVK website.
-The submission payload is forwarded through a **Make** scenario (see *DataFlow_initialSubmission.json*) which instantiates a Camunda process instance; the JotForm *submission ID* serves as the **business key**.
+A new case begins when a stakeholder submits feedback via a **JotForm** which is going to be embedded on the SVK website.
+The submission payload is forwarded through a **Make** scenario (**LINK TO SCENARIO EXPORT**) which instantiates a Camunda process instance; the JotForm *submission ID* (created by Jotform on submission) serves as the **business key**.

 ![Initial data flow](25DIGIBP1/Readme - Appendix/DataFlow_initialSubmission.png)

-Immediately after instantiation, the feedback is persisted in SVK’s central data store—an Excel workbook on the local server—and assigned the status **`open`**.
+Immediately after instantiation, the feedback is persisted in SVK’s central data store - an Excel workbook on SVK's local server - and assigned the status **`open`**.
 A confirmation e-mail is dispatched to the submitter.

 ![Database save + confirmation](25DIGIBP1/Readme - Appendix/Dataflow_initialSubmissionSaveConfirm.png)

-The case is then routed to the newly created role **Feedback Master** (see Section _XX_ for a full role profile).
-The Feedback Master works exclusively in **Camunda Tasklist**, where a form displays all submission details.
+The case is then routed to the newly created role **Feedback Master** (**see Section _XX_ for a full role profile**).
+The Feedback Master works exclusively in **Camunda Tasklist**, where a Camunda form displays all submission details.

 ![Classification task](25DIGIBP1/Readme - Appendix/Dataflow_classification.png)

 During classification the Feedback Master records three attributes:

-* `feedbackType` – semantic category (e.g., praise, complaint, suggestion)
+* `feedbackType` – semantic category (positive, negative, suggestion)
-* `urgency` – low, normal, or high
+* `urgency` – low, medium, or high
-* `impactScope` – local, departmental, enterprise-wide
+* `impactScope` – specific, small, large

+Please see **"25DIGIBP1/Readme - Appendix/Classification Guardrails.md"** for additional information.

 If essential information is missing, the Feedback Master sets the Boolean `needsClarification`.
 She or he also indicates—via `immediateAction`—whether the feedback can be resolved immediately; otherwise the responsible department(s) are selected from a list.